Datenschmutz/Voron-Backup-Script/backup-script/README.md

-# Auto-Backup your printer config files with rClone to S3.
+# Auto-Backup your printer config files with rClone to S3 and more.

 ## Disclaimer
 WORK IN PROGRESS. **BACKUP YOUR FILES MANUALLY!!!!**